Simplicial cochain algebras for diffeological spaces: Abstract

 \section{Abstract}

-We introduce a de Rham complex endowed with an integration map into the singular cochain complex which gives the de Rham theorem for {\it every} diffeological space.
-The theorem allows us to conclude that the Chen complex for a simply-connected manifold is quasi-isomorphic to the new de Rham complex of the free loop space of the manifold with an appropriate diffeology.
-This result is generalized from a diffeological point of view.
-In consequence, the de Rham complex behaves as a relevant target of Chen's iterated integrals.
-Furthermore, the precess of the generalization yields the Leray-Serre spectral sequence and the Eilenberg-Moore spectral sequence in the diffeological setting.
+The original de Rham cohomology due to Souriau and the singular cohomology in {\it diffeology} are not isomorphic to each other in general.
+This manuscript introduces a singular de Rham complex endowed with an integration map into the singular cochain complex which gives the de Rham theorem for {\it every} diffeological space.
+It is also proved that a morphism called the {factor map} from the original de Rham complex to the new one is a quasi-isomorphism for a manifold and, more general, a space with singularities.
+Moreover, Chen's iterated integrals are considered in a diffeological framework.
+As a consequence, we deduce that the bar complex of the original de Rham complex of a simply-connected diffeological space is quasi-isomorphic to the singular de Rham complex of the diffeological free loop space provided the factor map for the underlying diffeological space is a quasi-isomorphism.
+The process for proving the assertion yields the Leray--Serre spectral sequence and the Eilenberg--Moore spectral sequence in diffeology.